 It’s a rather simple mechanism to understand.
 When you run faster, you are putting more effort into your exercise.
 Your body needs more fuel and as a result, is burning more calories.

 It is a concept that deserves attention, however, it isn’t always true.
-It can be somewhat misleading when you compare the calory consumption of two individuals running at the same pace.
+It can be somewhat misleading when you compare how many calories are burnt by two individuals running at the same pace.

 For instance, a professional runner and an amateur are running together.
 Can you guess what’s going to happen?
 That’s right!
 Accomplished runners tend to burn significantly fewer calories than your average person.

-By using a treadmill, or an elliptical machine, you can track your spent energy, and your calory loss.
-If you still want to leave the house and figure out how much you’re burning, there are some solutions.
+By using a treadmill, or an elliptical machine, you can track your spent energy, and your calories burned.
+If you still want to leave the house and figure out how many calories you burn, there are some solutions.
 You can either use a fitness tracker or an online calculator (way less reliable in terms of results).